Dours-d/ifundawitch/README.md

 # ifundawitch
-a CryptoKitties project about past and current witches whom value for humanity was greatly misunderstood.
+a CryptoKitties project about past and current witches whom values for humanity was greatly misunderstood.